Environmental sustainability

 Electric Vehicle Charging Stations

-• Electric vehicles will be able to charge at the Purple Parking Ramp.
+• Electric vehicles can charge in the Purple Parking Ramp.

 Support for Multimodal Transportation